Using Oregano Oil Before Bed: How It Impacts Your Sleep & More!

 The health benefits associated with oregano oil can be traced to its 2 main constituents – thymol and carvacrol.

-Below are Some Potential Health Benefits Of Oregano Oil
+Below Are Some Potential Health Benefits

 1. It Can Serve As An Antibiotic

-The carvacrol in oregano is a powerful antibacterial agent.
+Carvacrol in oregano is a powerful antibacterial agent.
 Studies show that carvacrol is effective against a wide range of bacteria, including Staphylococcus.

 Additionally, reports show that oregano oil may also be effective against antibiotic-resistant diseases such as E Coli and Pseudomonas aeruginosa